LBDserver/backend_prototype/README.md

 * Once the repository is extracted, run `npm install` to install the necessary modules.
 * Create a dev.env file in the `>config` directory, and copy the items from `dev.env.template`.
 You can change ports, token secrets, admin configuration etc. in this .dev file.

+## Folder setup
+* After installing this backend from the above step, proceed to also install the frontend from the main LDBServer repo.
+* Please place these two folders as below:
+    .
+    ├── front-react                   # frontend from the main LBDServer repo └── backend_prototype            # backend from the main LDBServer repo

+## Startup
+* Start both [MongoDB](https://docs.mongodb.com/manual/tutorial/manage-mongodb-processes/) and GraphDB.
+By default they will run respectively on port 27017 and port 7200.
+* Run the command `npm start` in a terminal (in the folder where you installed this repository).
+Since concurrently is installed, this command will simultaneously start both the frontend and backend (Please ensure that you follow the folder structure as mentioned above)
+* The application will be hosted on port 5000.
+You may find it at http://localhost:5000.

 ## Startup
 * Start both [MongoDB](https://docs.mongodb.com/manual/tutorial/manage-mongodb-processes/) and GraphDB.
 By default they will run respectively on port 27017 and port 7200.
 * Run the command `npm run dev` in a terminal (in the folder where you installed this repository)